 What do we know about gun violence in schools?

-From 2013 to 2019, Everytown identified 549 incidents of gunfire on school grounds, including incidents of gun homicides and assaults, gun suicides and attempts, unintentional shootings, and mass shootings.1For seven full years beginning in 2013, Everytown collected detailed information on all incidents of gunfire on school grounds.
-Everytown defined incidents of gunfire on school grounds as “Any time a gun discharges a live round inside (or into) a school building, or on (or onto) a school campus or grounds,” where “school” refers to elementary, middle, and high schools—K–12—as well as colleges and universities.
-Of the 549 incidents identified between 2013 and 2019, 347 occurred on the grounds of an elementary, middle, or high school, resulting in 129 deaths and 270 injuries.
+From 2013 through 2022, Everytown identified 720 incidents of gunfire on the grounds of a preschool or K–12 school, including incidents of gun homicides and assaults, gun suicides and attempts, unintentional shootings, and mass shootings.1For 10 full years beginning in 2013, Everytown collected detailed information on all incidents of gunfire on school grounds.
+Everytown defined incidents of gunfire on school grounds as “any time a gun discharges a live round inside (or into) a school building, or on (or onto) a school campus or grounds,” where “school” refers to a preschool; elementary, middle, and high schools—K–12—as well as colleges and universities.
+Of the 1,031 incidents identified at all schools between 2013 and 2022, 720 occurred on the grounds of a preschool, or elementary, middle, high, or K–12 school, resulting in 239 people killed and 504 people wounded.
 This analysis informs the lessons in this document.
-The analysis here reflects information related to gunfire on the grounds of K–12 schools only and is supplemented by external research.
-More information is available at https://everytownresearch.org/gunfire-in-school/ and https://everytownresearch.org/scool-safety-plan.
+The analysis here reflects information related to gunfire on the grounds of preschools and K–12 schools only and is supplemented by external research.
+More information is available at https://everytownresearch.org/gunfire-in-school/ and https://everytownresearch.org/school-safety-plan.

 School shooters usually have a connection to the school.